-The Company implemented a whistle-blowing policy in 2010, which provides the Group's employees and any other persons with well-defined and accessible channels through which they may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
-Whistle-blowing concerns may be reported using a prescribed form, in person or via letter, electronic mail or telephone call.
+The Company has implemented a whistleblowing policy, which provides the Group's employees and external stakeholders with well-defined procedures and accessible channels through which they may, in confidence, raise concerns about possible issues in matters of financial reporting or other matters.
+Whistleblowing concerns may be reported using a prescribed form, in person or via letter or electronic mail.
 The AC reviews such policy to ensure that arrangements are in place for the safe raising and independent investigation of such matters and for appropriate follow-up action.
+The Chairman of the AC is responsible for handling the investigation of all whistleblowing concerns and ensuring that the issues raised are properly resolved.
+In the event a whistleblowing concern involves the Chairman of the AC, such concern shall be directed to the Executive Chairman, Deputy Executive Chairman and Group Chief Executive Officer to ensure investigations remain independent and objective.
+The AC is responsible for the overall oversight and monitoring of all whistleblowing concerns.

-The Company will protect the identity and interest of all whistle-blowers, and treat all information received confidentially.
+The Company will protect the identity and interest of all whistleblowers, and treat all information received with strict confidentiality, except as necessary to conduct the investigation and/or where the Company is under a legal obligation to disclose such information.
 Anonymous reports will also be accepted.
-The Company is committed to promoting responsible whistleblowing without fear of reprisal or victimisation.
+The Company is committed to promoting responsible good faith whistleblowing without fear of reprisal or victimisation (which includes but is not limited to demotion, discrimination, dismissal and other types of detrimental or unfair treatment), and will take all possible action to protect and prohibit retaliations against whistleblowers who raise concerns in good faith.